akadoorie/claudecode-world-map-traveler/README.md

   - Visit dates (from - to)
   - Specific places visited within that country
   - If no places are specified, it shows "Whole country visited"
+- **Click on red place markers** to see a popup with:
+  - Place name and country
+  - Visit dates
+  - "Open in Google Maps" link - click to open the exact location in Google Maps

 ### Adding New Visits
 1. Click the **"+ Add Visit"** button in the top-right corner